lucasgiutavares/Portfolio/README.md

 ## Titanic: Machine Learning from Disaster

-In this Kaggle Competition a model is made for predicting who would die from Titanic Disaster.
+In this Kaggle Competition a model was made for predicting who would die from Titanic Disaster.
-R was used on the entire proccess and produced Logistic Regression, Random Forests and Support Vector Machine models for prediction.
+R was used on the entire proccess.

 The final model used Support Vector Machine, Random Forests, Naive Bayes and Logistic Regression, chosing the model with the best accuracy on training for final prediction.
 The model achieved 77% Kaggle Accuracy.